kelvinziroh/course_recommender/README.md

 ### Data Aquisition
 ---
 The project makes use of datasets from three different sources.
-We acquired a publicly available course review dataset on coursera courses and combined it with scraped course reviews from Udacity to have course reviews from two different MOOCs platforms.
+We acquired a publicly available course review dataset on coursera courses and combined it with scraped course reviews from Udacity to have course reviews from two different MOOC platforms.
 We also scraped mobile app reviews to use for training the model on sentiment classification.

 ### Training and Validation
 ---